Sreyasree-001/Chatbot-server/README.md

 # 🧠 Chatbot Server

-A backend server for an AI-powered chatbot application tailored for e-commerce platforms.
+A backend server for a chatbot application tailored for e-commerce platforms.
 This server handles user authentication, product queries, and intelligent response generation based on customer input.

 ## 🚀 Features